hashicorp-demoapp/infrastructure/README.md

 # Infrastructure
 Contains infrastructure as code for running demo app locally or in the cloud.

-At present tha applications consists of the following services:
+At present the applications consists of the following components:

 ![](/images/infa.png)